PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 branches.
 Component XOR is checked against the source contribution's complete effect.

+Slice effects reuse the ordinary generic `FaultMechanism` container with a `RelativeDetectorTarget` detector address.
+The slice adapter and full-model contribution now also share one direct/Y/source-component shape, leaving a single checked conversion boundary for absolute-to-relative detector mapping.
+`DemSliceDetector` remains distinct from `DetectorDef` intentionally: the former declares a two-dimensional reusable stream and whether it is emitted or only a temporal port, while the latter is an assembled three-dimensional detector tied to concrete measurement records.
+Combining those declarations would make either the reusable-template or final-model invariants optional.

 For a physical template containing halo operations, the internal adapter accepts the owned `DagFaultInfluenceMap` location IDs.
 A contribution is included only if all of its source locations are owned by the slice and omitted if none are.